courtois-neuromod/cneuromax/README.md

 │  │  │  │  ├─ config.yaml      <-- !
 Your Hydra configuration file
 │  │  │  │  └─ *
 │  │  │  └─ *
+│  │  ├─ fitter.py              <-- Contains the code to fit (train/val/test) a DL model
 │  │  └─ *
-│  └─ ne/                       <-- Contains the code for Neuroevolution models │     └─ *
+│  └─ neuroevolution/           <-- Contains the code for Neuroevolution models │     └─ *
 ├─ containers/                  <-- Contains the Containerfiles to build the Podman/Docker images │  └─ *